reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 ## Custom Annotations

-These are annotations that are custom created to serve a particular purpose.
+These are annotations that are custom-created to serve a particular purpose.
 We can create them ourselves.
 We can use custom annotations to

 1. reduce repetition,
 2. automate the generation of boilerplate code,